LokiLabs/microsoft-graph-docs/concepts/graph-explorer/graph-explorer-features.md

 ---

-title: "Working with Graph Explorer"
+title: "Working with Graph Explorer Web Application"
 description: "Find out how to use some of the important features in Graph Explorer."
 localization_priority: Normal
 author: bettirosengugi